m-gheini/BSc-Thesis/README.md

 # Shock Diffusion Tool

 Implementation of a tool which represents how a shock originating in a country/sector may diffuse among neighboring industries in trade networks.
 Based on different scenarios stated by the user, the propagation of shock and final network would be different.
-A demonstration of application and its functionality can be seen in : [https://github.com/m-gheini/BSc-Thesis/blob/master/Thesis.mp4]
+A demonstration of application and its functionality can be seen [here](#https://github.com/m-gheini/BSc-Thesis/blob/master/Thesis.mp4)

 - [Shock Diffusion Tool](#shock-diffusion-tool)
   - [Logic behind shock diffusion](#logic-behind-shock-diffusion)